Caregiver Connection

 When it comes to having a child or teen with mental health challenges, many parents and caregivers are left feeling like there are few people who understand them or can relate.
 It’s hard for others to understand the intensity of everyday life experiences of having a child with mental health challenges.
 Mental health struggles don’t only impact the child, they impact the entire family system.
 Often families can feel out of their depth, overwhelmed, isolated and confused by the many stressors that arise with a loved one struggling.
 On top of it all, it can feel like the hardest thing in the world to navigate the mental health system—a frustrating and scary experience when all we want is to help our children.

-Special Topic Chapters
+Special Topic Groups

 FASD Ontario

-Monthly meetings are held on the second Wednesday of each month from 6:30 to 8 pm EST. There will be no meetings in July or August.
+Join our virtual meetings on the second Wednesday of each month from 6:30 to 8:00pm ET.

 This is a provincial group, therefore, all meetings are virtual.
 This group provides peer support for parents and caregivers of children or youth with suspected or diagnosed Fetal Alcohol Spectrum Disorder (FASD).